ppy/osu-wiki/news/2024/2024-07-29-the-followpoint-flaro-the-queen-of-speed.md

 series: The Followpoint
 ---

-Wake up babe, a new interview with [Flaro](https://osu.ppy.sh/users/10323184) just dropped.
+A new top player interview just dropped.
+This time: speed meta opinions and the cosplay buff.

 ![](/wiki/shared/news/2024-07-29-the-followpoint-flaro-the-queen-of-speed/banner.jpg)